international payments

 Personalized customer experience

-By providing customers with various cross-border payment options, businesses enable their customers to make purchases quickly and conveniently using their preferred payment method and currency.
-For example, 92% of shoppers prefer to make purchases on websites that display prices in their local currency.
+By providing customers with various multiple payment methods of international payments, businesses enable their customers to make purchases quickly and conveniently using their preferred method and currency.
+For example, 92% of shoppers prefer to make purchases on websites that display prices in their local currencies

 Delivering a more personalized customer experience leads to fostering long-term customer loyalty and boosting sales.
 It’s said that companies which use localized payment methods can improve their revenue by up to 69%.